cue-lang/cuelang.org/hugo/content/en/examples/shortcodes/code-tabs/index.md

 type
 : optional - Tab code type.
 Can be 'default' or 'terminal'.
 For default you can also omit this attribute

+codeToCopy
+: optional - By default the copy button copies the inner content.
+You can change that by passing in code with this attribute.
+Make sure it's base64 encoded when you pass something to this attribute.
+You can also set it to false to hide the copy button.

 ## Examples of usage of different area's

 ### 2 tabs in top-left (1 column)